 The same goes for how much you put in their bowls.
 Klein says you can start by following the serving size guidelines on the package of your dog’s food.
 But your vet can get specific about the best amount for his age, breed, and level of activity.
 A young border collie who plays and runs for most of the day may need a lot of food to keep him going, especially when it’s hot or cold outside.
 But an elderly Chihuahua who mostly lounges in your lap probably won’t.

 “The biggest thing we see pet owners do wrong when it comes to feeding dogs is to overfeed them,” Klein says.
 “It’s important to feed the right amount and right kinds of food to keep the animal at a healthy weight.”

 Can a Dog Be Vegetarian?

 Because not all vegetables are safe, it will take some work to make your doggie a vegetarian.
 Dogs need a balanced diet, just like humans, so you’re going to have to look for sources of proteins, other than meat, to give him.

 “To feed a dog a vegetarian diet takes a lot of research, planning, and work to make it a diet that provides the nutrition and balance that a dog needs to thrive,” Klein says.
 “It can be difficult to create a vegetarian diet that provides a dog with all the nutrition it needs.”

-If it’s important to you, ask your vet for advice on how to do it right.
+If it’s important to you, ask your vet how to do it right.

 Although there are some foods from your plate that you can give a dog, you’ve got to be careful.
 The FDA warns that chocolate, fatty foods, chicken bones, moldy foods, salty snacks, and raw meat are not good for pets.
 Also, you have to avoid foods like grapes, raisins, and onions.

 If you do treat your pup from the table, keep an eye on how much you’re giving -- extras outside of his dog food should only be about 10% of his daily diet.